YOGA

 What is Yoga?

 Yoga is the state of harmony of body, mind, and spirit.
-When most people think of yoga, they think of hatha yoga, physical movements called postures that release tension from the body and help us to relax.
+Hatha yoga, the physical movements called postures, release tension from the body and help us to relax.
 This is an essential starting point in practicing yoga.
 When the body is tense it contributes to turbulence in our mind and emotions.
 With regular practice, one quickly learns how to relax individual parts of the body and the body as a whole.
-This is a powerful skill that makes it possible for us bring greater calm to our mind and emotions.
+This is a powerful skill that makes it possible to bring greater calm to our minds and emotions.

-Yoga also teaches us to become aware of our breath.
-In our stress-filled world, many people breathe very shallowly.
-Yoga teaches simple breath practices that promote health and increase our vitality.
-The breath also plays a role in calming our mind and emotions, creating a sense of well-being, inner peace, and happiness.
+Yoga also teaches one to become aware of the breath.
+In our stress-filled world, most people breathe very shallowly.
+Yoga teaches simple breath practices that promote health and increase vitality.
+The breath also plays a major role in calming our mind and emotions, creating a sense of well-being, inner peace, and greater happiness.

 In Jazianzza’s story, she learned that deep belly breathing practiced regularly was a great support to her when she faced danger.
-Her lesson is a good one for all of us.
-When we are upset, angry, or frightened, many of us tend to hold our breath.
-If we have learned through yoga to be aware of the tension in our bodies, when turbulent thoughts and emotions arise within us, we can take a few conscious breaths and relax our bodies.
+Her lesson is a good one for us all.
+When we are upset, angry, or frightened, we tend to hold our breath.
+If we are aware of tension in our bodies, when turbulent thoughts and emotions arise, we can take a few deep breaths and relax consciously relax our bodies.
 This helps us to get in touch with our inner strength and wisdom so that we can respond wisely to the upset or danger we face.
 Jazi practiced this when she suddenly came face to face with Queen Hemizill Hornet.
-She was still scared, but she touched her inner strength, stayed present, and offered her glasses for the Queen’s daughter to try on.
-In the face of crisis, she acted wisely, turned an “enemy” into a friend and brought safety and great joy to her community.
+Even though she was scared, she touched her inner strength, stayed present, and offered her glasses for the Queen’s daughter to try on.
+In the face of crisis, she acted wisely, turned an “enemy” into a friend, and brought safety and great joy to her community.

-During my almost 40 years at the Yoga Center of California (www.yogacenter.org), I have learned and practiced hatha yoga, deep relaxation, breathing practices, and many forms of meditation.
-Because we are each unique, Ramakrishna Ananda, a master yogi who founded the Yoga Center in 1970, teaches different forms of meditation so that people can find the practices that best suit their nature.
+During my almost 40 years at the Yoga Center of California (www.yogacenter.org), I have learned and practiced hatha yoga, deep relaxation, breathing practices, and meditation.
+Because we are each unique, Ramakrishna Ananda, a master yogi who founded the Yoga Center in 1970, teaches different forms of yoga to help people develop practices that best suit their individual natures.

-Beyond supporting physical and mental/emotional relaxation, the spiritual teachings of yoga help us get in touch with the true self – the higher consciousness – we all have within.
-Because yoga is not a religion, people of all religious paths as well as those who are not religious find practices that support their personal journey.
+Beyond supporting physical and mental/emotional relaxation, the spiritual teachings of yoga help us get in touch with the true self – our higher consciousness.
+Because yoga is not a religion, people of all religious paths, as well as those who are not religious find practices that support their personal journey.